roryp/stranglerfig/README.md

 ### Reference app Configuration

-The following reference app configurations can be changed in Azure App Configuration:

-- `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE`: This setting determines the service used for handling support guide requests.
-The default value is `queue`, which sends email requests to the Azure Service Bus to be processed by the `email-processor` container app.

-### Demo Steps

 After you deploy CAMS using `azd up`, the application is automatically set up to use the new email service.
 The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
 These requests are then handled by the `email-processor` container app.
 This setting is stored in Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)